initialed85/djangolang/README.md

 ## Tasks

 - [TODO] Fix up inserts of points / polygons
-- [IN PROGRESS] Support foreign key children in endpoints; thoughts:
+- [WIP] Support foreign key children in endpoints; thoughts:
+  - [DONE] Make a recursive mess
-  - Special query parameter to include an array of the reverse-relationship children
+  - [TODO] Special query parameter to include an array of the reverse-relationship children
-  - Gonna be a recursive mess
+  - [TODO] Fix up cache invalidation now that it flows the other way too (conditionally)
 - [TODO] Support create-or-update endpoints; thoughts:
   - Probably a special URL path
   - Would be nice to be able to create or update reverse-relationship children at the same time